tschudin/tinyssb/src/poc-03/README.md

 sequence number where the child was declared, and the 12 last bytes of that log entry (which are thus taken from the signature field).
-Because it is possible that a parent feed declared the same child feed several times, either by accident or maliciously, this links a child's first log entry to exactly one entry in the parent's log.
+Because it is possible that a parent feed declared the same child feed several times, either by accident or maliciously, this binds a child's first log entry to exactly one entry in the parent's log and removes and ambiguity.

 \newpage
 Four packet types are introduced to encode feed relationships: